 My given name is Douglas John Gill II.
 I was named after my father around the time I was born in February of 1981.
-I spent most of my childhood in rural area of northwest Ohio just west of Toledo, and some time of my pre-teens years in Indiana.
-I got fairly decent grades in high school, enjoying and excelling in subjects like History and Science.
-I also spent a lot of time picking up computer related skills during my high school days.
-I enjoyed working with computers but was unsure of what I would eventually do for a living.
-I began college in 1999 with no real focus, but taking various classes and working a bunch of odd jobs.
-I married my first wife in 2003 and we would come to have three amazing kids.
+I spent most of my childhood in the rural northwest of the great state of Ohio, just west of Toledo.
+I got fairly decent grades in high school, excelling in only a few subjects such as History and Science.
+I also spent some time picking up computer related skills during those years as the PC became popular.
+Although I enjoyed working with computers I was unsure if it was what I would eventually do for a living.
+I began college in 1999 with no real focus, taking various classes and working a bunch of odd jobs.
+I married my first wife in 2003 and we have three children, all girls.

-I wasn’t the greatest provider and I was certainly lost in regards to my responsibilities as a new husband and father.
+I wasn’t the greatest provider and I was failing at my responsibilities as a new husband and father.
 It wasn’t until I joined the United States Army in 2005 that I had started to ‘shape up’ and enjoy a job well enough to provide for my family.
 I was trained as a line-of-sight (LOS) radio operator (25Q), part of the US Army signal corps.
 Though they are antiquated, these systems are still used for sending traffic from one local node to another, however they’re no longer a primary transmission means.
 There are other more current systems being utilized for transmission such as direct fiber and geosynchronous satellite earth terminals (STT).

 When I got to my unit (B Co.
 Sig Det 45th STB 45th SBDE) in Hawaii, I was assigned to a Joint Network Node (JNN) team.
 This Army system is a ‘server closet’ shelter filled with routers, switches, firewalls, call managers and encryption devices, that’s been mounted to the back of a HUMVEE.